Change OSX Terminal Settings from Command Line

 $ set_foreground_color wheat $ set_background_color gray10 $ set_font "Oxygen Mono" 12

 Now that you can change colors using a bash function, some opportunities arise.
-For instance, you can change colors when connecting to a different host.
+For instance, you can use the command line to change the terminal colors when connecting to a different host.